 Skip to content

-Magdalen Road Studios is an arts charity run for the benefit of the community.
+Magdalen Road Studios is an arts charity run for the benefit of the community in the heat of East Oxford.
 Following a comprehensive energy assessment, they discovered the potential to lower their energy expenses and their carbon footprint through the upgrade of their lighting and heating systems.
-The building was also very poorly insulated and therefore a cold and uncomfortable space to work in the winter.

 The studio’s Workplace Energy Efficiency Assessment identified some key areas of improvements, including: LED lighting, insulation, and infrared heaters to make the space a more welcoming environment for artists and visitors.